 Protecting your eyes.
 Eye diseases, such as macular degeneration, cataracts, and glaucoma, are common with age.
 Your eyes should be checked every 2 years until age 60 and then yearly after that.
 Screening can preserve and maximize your vision.
 Ask your eye doctor how often you need to have your eyes checked.

 Hearing test.
 At least 25% of people age 65 to 74 have disabling hearing loss, most of which is treatable.
 That number increases to 50% after the age of 74.
 Get a hearing test at least once every three years.

 Protect your bones.
 Osteoporosis is no joke.
 If you have it and you suffer a fracture -- especially of the hip -- you've significantly increased your risk of permanent disability or death.
 Get serious and ask your doctor to refer you for a bone density test.
 Women should have a bone density test at age 65.
 If a woman is at a higher risk, a screening test should be done at an earlier age.
 Talk to your doctor.

 Cholesterol screening.
 High cholesterol levels are a major reason why people have heart attacks and strokes.
 The good news, though, is that high cholesterol levels can be treated by diet and medications.
 That is why measuring your levels of total cholesterol, HDL "good" cholesterol and LDL "bad" cholesterol, is important to do regularly.
 Consider an ‘advanced lipid test’, which gives even more information on cardiovascular risk.
 Medicare will usually cover these blood tests.

 Vaccinations.
 People older than age 65 should get a pneumococcal vaccine to protect against pneumonia.
 The CDC recommends the shingles vaccine for those over age 60 as well.
-Also, anyone older than age 50 should get an annual flu shot.
+Also, anyone older than age 50 an annual flu shot.
 A one-time diphtheria tetanus booster that also has pertussis vaccine (whooping cough) in it is recommended followed by diphtheria/tetanus booster every 10 years